 I tested them with scenarios.
 If I want financial independence by 40, what do I do?
 If my dad is retiring, how can Sarwa help?
 They gave practical answers with numbers and historical context.

 Trust and transparency are everything in money.
-After that, I brought several friends into investing.
+After that, I introduced several friends and family into investing.
 I would tell them, start with $100 per month.
 Worst case, you lose $300 over three months.
 That’s manageable.
-Investing is gradual.
-Even if you have a lot of money, you shouldn’t deploy it all at once.
+Investing should be gradual.
+Even if you have a lot of money, you shouldn’t deploy it all at once, spread it out across months to spread the risk.
 That’s always been my philosophy.

 Your investing mindset started early.
 What did you learn from your father?